PandaHugMonster/basic-panda-php-yii2/README.md

-# Simple Yii2 + SimpUtils foundation/template for quick apps building
+# Basic Panda PHP/Yii2 Docker template

-Version: 2.0.0
+Version: **2.0.0**

 ## Intro
-This is a simple Staged Docker/Docker-Compose + PHP/Yii2 + PHP/SimpUtils template.
+This is a simple configurable, hierarchical, extendable, staged, dockerized template for PHP/Yii2/SimpUtils projects.

 Despite it contains PHP/Yii2/SimpUtils, you can empty the `app` folder completely, and place your app there (Just make sure the correct Docker Images are used in this case, and not